 A blood test cannot diagnose thyroid cancer, but you will have a blood test to check your levels of T3, T4 and thyroid-stimulating hormone (TSH).
 The thyroid generally functions normally even if thyroid cancer is present, and your hormone production won’t be affected.
 However, this blood test may rule out benign thyroid conditions, such as hypothyroidism or hyperthyroidism.

 If your doctor suspects you may have medullary thyroid cancer, the levels of calcitonin in the blood may also be checked.
 High levels of calcitonin in the blood can be a sign of this type of thyroid cancer.

-CT scan – A CT (computerised tomography) scan uses x-ray beams to create a detailed three-dimensional picture of the inside of the body.
+A CT scan uses x-rays and a computer to create a detailed picture of an area inside the body.

 In most cases, an ultrasound provides the information your doctor needs to make a diagnosis.
 However, you may need a CT scan if your thyroid is very enlarged, if it extends below the collarbone, or if your doctor suspects that the cancer has spread to other areas in the neck.
 Before the scan, a special dye known as contrast may be injected into one of your veins.
 This helps ensure that anything unusual can be seen more clearly on the pictures.
 The dye may make you feel flushed or hot, and it may produce a strange taste in your mouth for a few minutes.

 The CT scanner is a large, doughnut-shaped machine.
 You will lie on a table that moves in and out of the scanner.
 You will be asked to remain still and hold your breath for a few seconds during the scan.
 While it may take 30–60 minutes to prepare for the scan, the scan itself takes only a few minutes.
 You can go home once the scan is finished.

 A PET scan is rarely needed for thyroid cancer.
 However, it may be useful in some types of thyroid cancer, particularly if other tests give conflicting results.